labradorsabrina/LSGroup/README.md

-# LS Associates Group Sales Tracker System #
+#  :pushpin: LS Associates Group Sales Tracker System #
 This is a project based on MySQL to partially create the business database structure for all the gaming store branches of "LS Associate Group"

 ##	The Problem ##